Hans-Wurst-21/ioBroker.mempool-space/README.md

     -   transactionCount: Number of unconfirmed transactions in the mempool

--   **status**
+-   **info**
-    -   websocketConnection: Indicates if the WebSocket connection is active
+    -   connectionn: Indicates if the WebSocket connection is active

 ## Library